Ngoys/NYTimes-Flutter/README.md

 5. Enter `flutter pub run build_runner build --delete-conflicting-outputs`
 6. Enter `flutter run` to run the app in iOS or Android

-##
+## Feature

-This project is to demostrate the ability of MVVM + C / Combine framework / finite state machine code architecture to integrate [New York Times API](https://developer.nytimes.com/apis).<br />
+This project has **Flutter Bloc Cubit** code architecture to integrate [New York Times API](https://developer.nytimes.com/apis).<br />
-It contains search pagination, unit test and a good code template to be utilize across all modules, allowing simple understanding and standardization.
+It contains search pagination, unit test and a good code template to be utilize across all modules, allowing simple understanding and standardization. <br />

+1. Pagination search feature
+2. App architecture from CoreApp MultiBlocProvider, to AppOverlay, to AppContainer, to the HomeScreen UI
+3. Bloc-based UI building with Cubit state
+4. GetIt dependency injection
+5. Drift to store offline data
+6. Unit testing  with Mockito on cubits